lamini-ai/llm-operator/README.md

 Now, add additional operations!
 In our example, you can also see setting the height of the user.

-The key to getting your Operator to plan correctly is through train it to route to the right operations.
+The key to getting your Operator to plan correctly is through training it to route to the right operations.

 Additionally, you can also train an operator to call other operators which in turn call the desired operations!
+For example, see `test_main.py` which has a `MainAppOperator` that can call `OnboardingOperator` or `MotivationOperator` based on user input!
+![fullApp.png](images%2FfullApp.png)

 Build a chain of operations and define a flow of your application.

-For example, see `test_main.py` which is an Operator that can call `OnboardingOperator` or `MotivationOperator` based on user input!
-![fullApp.png](images%2FfullApp.png)

 ### Framework

-`Operator` - the main entity that encapsulates similar operations together.
+`Operator` - the main entity(class) that encapsulates similar operations together.
-Eg: OnboardingOperator which has operations to understand and save user information like name, email, age, etc.
+Eg: `OnboardingOperator` which has operations to understand and save user information like name, email, age, etc.
+`FoodDeliveryOperator` which has operations like search seomthing about the app, ask a general query or place an order.
+The framework intelligently decides which operation to call and the required arguments from the user input.

-`Operation` - multiple operations reside within an operator.
-The operator calls these operations based on user inputs to do the desired operation.
+`Operation` - functions within your operator class which carry the business logic.
+Multiple operations reside within an operator.
 Eg: setAge, setEmailAddress, setHeight.

-The framework intelligently decides which operation to call and the required arguments from the user input.
+You can also allow chat through your operator by defining a chat operation.
+Here you can pass your own fine-tuned LLM model to chat with the user.
+Eg: `FoodDeliveryOperator` instantiates a chat LLM to chat with the user.
+Operation `noop` is invoked when a general query is detected.
+This operation calls the chat LLM to send an appropriate response to the user.

 ### Steps:

 1. Create your operator class.
 Examples in `test_onboarding.py`, `test_motivation.py` and `test_main.py`.
-2. Create Operations within the Operator to define what kind of tasks you want to do.
+2. Create operations within the Operator to define what kind of tasks you want to do.
 Follow the docstring format for each function to specify the description of the operation and each parameter within it.
-You can allow chat through your operator by defining a chat operation.
-Here you can pass your own finetuned LLM model to chat with the user.
-See `noop` in `test_food_delivery.py` for an example.
 3. Add all your desired operations using `operator.add_operation(<operation_callback>)`.
-4. For the very first time, you would have to train your operator to distinguish between defined operations.
-Train using `operator.train()`.
-You can guide the operator training logic by providing a docstring inside each operation.
-Alternatively, you can also train it with some labelled examples like in `train_clf.csv`.
+4. Train your operator by providing docstrings inside each operation to clarify their purpose.
+Additionally, you can also train it with some labelled examples like in `train_clf.csv`.
 This is recommended for accuracy.

+    Train using `operator.train(<optional_training_file_path>, <operator_save_path>)`.

+    See `train_clf.csv` for an example of what a training file should look like.
-5. Going forward, you can just load the operator using something like `operator = OnboardingOperator().load(<operator_save_path>)`.
+5. After training, you can load your trained operator using something like `operator = OnboardingOperator().load(<operator_save_path>)`.
-6. You can then pass user input to it using `response = operator(<query>)`.
+6. Now, you can start using your operator for routing between operations and executing the right one using `response = operator(<query>)`.

+### How to recreate and run your operator
+1. You can create an operator class like in `examples/test_food_delivery.py`.
+2. You can change the operator(class) name, operations(functions) and their descriptions as per your use case.
+Define your own business logic within each operation.
+3. Check `main()` to see how to execute your operator framework.
+4. Run the file using `python3 examples/test_food_delivery.py`.

 ### Examples
 Onboarding Operator example